EvolEcolGroup/tidypopgen/README.md

 <!-- badges: end -->

-The goal of `tidypopgen` is to provide a tidy grammar of population genetics, facilitating the manipulation and analysis of genetic data.
-Currently, it is focussed on biallelic single nucleotide polymorphisms (SNPs).
+The goal of `tidypopgen` is to provide a tidy grammar of population genetics, facilitating the manipulation and analysis of biallelic single nucleotide polymorphisms (SNPs). `tidypopgen` scales to very large datasets by storing genotypes on disk, and performing operations on them in chunks, without every loading all data in memory.

-We are making available a **preview** version of the package.
-Everything should work, but be vigilant as not all functions have been tested extensively.
-Also, the syntax of functions is still slightly in flux, so the names and order of some parameters might change.
-Make sure you don't rely on position when giving multiple parameters to a function, so that any change will trigger an informative error in the code that will allow you to update.

 ## Installation